connewm/d3smartshop/README.md

 2.Bread
 3.Crackers

-Multiple lists will be generated from different stores, in the order from the smallest ### Total ### price
+Multiple lists will be generated from different stores, in the order from the smallest TOTAL price of the items.

+Coupon lists are also generated for stores and attributed to items within the user-defined lists as available, and allowing them to scan coupons from their phone if the coupons are available online.